 Waste and Recycling

-Queen Mary University of London is committed to reducing the impact its waste has on the environment, applying the waste hierarchy to all materials collected.
+We are committed to reducing the impact our waste has on the enviroment and working towards reducing total waste produced, applying the waste hierachy to all materials collected.

 - Mixed Recycling: This is taken to a material recovery facility (MRF) where the different materials are separated out and baled.
 These bales are then sold to various mills where they are used to make new products.

 - Non-recyclable Waste or General Waste: QMUL became a zero waste to landfill University in 2017 meaning this waste is taken by barge down the Thames to an energy from waste incinerator where it is burned to generate electricity for over for 160,000 London homes.